We understand that hiring a marketing agency is a big decision.

 - Software and subscriptions

 Why do we bring up white labeling and contractors?
 Because it’s extremely common in the digital marketing industry for agencies to sell a service that they don’t actually know how to do or don’t offer in house.
 Many brands need a variety of solutions to clients and unless you have a large marketing agency, it’s impossible to offer everything.
 This is where white labeling and contractors come in (at least until AB-5 is enforced).
 Many marketing agencies sell services offered by other people or agencies to their clients.
 When they don’t tell you this is happening, this is called “white labeling”.
 When they do tell you that they’re bringing in someone to do the job, this is called “hiring a subcontractor”.
 In both of these cases, you’ll likely be paying more for the service than if you were to go directly to the person offering the service.
+Above we mentioned occasionally hiring a copywriter.
+When we do, Potluck Consulting always absorbs the cost so that there is no additional cost to the client.

 Moving on to paid ads – if you’re planning on running them through an agency, you need to know that most agencies don’t pay for your advertising spend.
 Advertising spend is the money spent to place the ads you’re running.
 The reason agencies don’t do this is that it’s an accounting nightmare and if you tallied up all of their clients’ budgets, it could account for hundreds of thousands of dollars (if not more).
 It’s best for both parties to just keep this separate.
 You’ll want to chat with your agency about what type of budget you’ll need on top of their service fees if they’re going to manage your ads.
 On top of the paid advertising spend, it’s common for an agency to charge a management fee (a percentage) on the total ad spend spent each month.
 This ranges greatly from agency to agency and is in place so that the person managing the ads can spend the time needed to monitor and adjust their ads as needed.
 At Potluck Consulting, we monitor your ads’ progress daily and charge a 15% management fee.
 Big media companies, like newspaper companies that offer paid advertising, can charge up to a 35% management fee.